rackerlabs/support-how-to/content/rackspace-email/general-information-cloud-office-control-panel.md

 product_url: rackspace-email
 ---

-On the **Edit General Information** page, you can change your company phone number, address, and billing information.
+On the **Company Info** page, you can change your company phone number, address, and billing information.

-To edit your company information, log in to the [Cloud Office control panel](https://apps.rackspace.com/index.php), and perform the following
+To edit your company information, log in to the [Cloud Office Control Panel](https://cp.rackspace.com), and perform the following
 steps:

-1. At the top of the page, click **My Account**.
+1. At the top of the page, click your account name and select **Billing & Payments**.
-2. In the **Company Information** section, click **General Information**.
+2. On the **Billing & Payments** tab, click **Company Info**.
 3. Make changes to your company information and mailing address as needed.
-4. To make changes to payment information, click the **Edit Credit Card** link, located next to the **Payment Information** heading.
+4. To make changes to payment information, click the **Edit Credit Card** link.
-    **Note:** You will be taken to an external page to edit payment information.
-After you enter your changes, you are taken back to the control panel.
+    **Note:** You are taken to an external page to edit payment information.
+After you enter your changes, you are returned to the control panel.
-5. Afteryou have finished your edits, click **Save**.
+5. Click **Save**.